jparrill/hypershift-disconnected/docs/content/IPv4/mgmt-cluster/compact-ipv4.md

-In this section we will talk about how to deploy the Openshift management cluster.
-To do that we will need some files in place:
+In this section, we will discuss how to deploy the Openshift management cluster.
+To do that, we need to have the following files in place:

-- The pull secret to pull images from the source registry
-- The kcli plan which contains the Openshift definition
+1. **Pull Secret**
+2. **Kcli Plan**

+Ensure that these files are properly set up for the deployment process.

 ### Pull Secret

-Should be in the same folder as the kcli plan and should take `openshift_pull.json` as a name.
+The Pull Secret should be located in the same folder as the kcli plan and should be named `openshift_pull.json`.

 ### Kcli plan

+The Kcli plan contains the Openshift definition.
+This is how looks like:

 - `mgmt-compact-hub-ipv4.yaml`